Squarespace Review – Everything You Need to Know (2019)

 You sit down and cry.
 It’s been a tough morning—a tough month, really.
 If we’re being honest, this year has been difficult in general.

-All you can think about is how you have to build a website for your boss today and the idea of trying to master the art of creating a website seems impossible.
+All you can think about is how you have to build a website for your boss today and the idea of trying to master the art of creating a website seems damn near impossible.

 Visibly excited, you see how simple it is to make a beautiful website quickly and easily with Squarespace.
 A smile spreads across your face as you realize everything will be okay.